mvidner/ctoolu/README.md

     rake install_user

-It will install `clipboard-relay` on the session D-Bus and set up ctoolu for session autostart.
+It will install the various executables and configuration files, set up a ClipboardRelay service on the session dbus, and set up ctoolu for session autostart.

+## Usage

+Run `ctoolu` either by logging out and in again, or via:

+    rake run

 ## Configuration